Skip to main content

 The same way we control the lens, we can control external motors:

-• CMotion : follow this guide
+• cmotion : follow this guide

 • Tilta : follow this guide